cloud-gov/cg-site/content/apps/production-ready.md

 - Use a setting of `intances: 2` or more in your application `manifest.yml` to ensure your application is resilient when deployed.
 - Use `cf scale` to scale your running application instance count up and down.

+## Prefer User Provided Services

+Prefer user provided services over environment variables for a secure centralized way to store application credentials and variables.

+### How:

+- Create user provided services with `cf cups` bind them with `cf bs`.

 ## NewRelic (or similar)

 You want to be able to receive alerts about application errors and throughput issues.